10 iconic Soviet space posters of the Cold War era

-The Soviets enjoyed numerous space firsts, including Sputnik 1 becoming the first artificial satellite to be launched from Earth into space (1957), Yuri Gagarin’s triumph at becoming the first human to reach Earth orbit (1961), and Alexei Leonov’s daring and unprecedented spacewalk (1965).
+The Soviets enjoyed numerous space firsts, including putting animals in space, Sputnik 1 becoming the first artificial satellite to be launched from Earth into space (1957), Yuri Gagarin's triumph at becoming the first human to reach Earth orbit (1961), and Alexei Leonov's daring and unprecedented spacewalk (1965).

 To boast of their successes and hint at the domination of space that was surely to come in the not-too-distant future, Soviet artists created awe-inspiring posters and magazine covers full of national pride and vivid imagination.